Clem-sch/ToolBox/README.md

 If you update one of the original tools, copy the required changes into `bundled_tools/` as well.

 If you move the project folder, the run index and summary loading are designed to rebuild or normalize paths as needed.

-## License / Internal Use

-Add your preferred license here before publishing.
-If this project contains company-specific assets or workflows, review them before making the repository public.